 if the moderation of Controlled Assessment work from the previous year has shown a serious misinterpretation of the Controlled Assessment requirements if a significant adjustment has been made to a centre's marks.

-In these cases, you will be expected to send a representative to one of the meetings.
-If your centre does not fall into one of these categories you can choose whether or not to come to a meeting.
-If you cannot attend and would like a copy of the written materials used at the meeting, you should contact the subject administration team at science-gcse@aga.org.uk
+In these cases, you will also be expected to complete teacher standardisation.
+If you would like a copy of the written materials used at teacher standardisation, you should contact the subject administration team at science-gcse@aqa.org.uk